nanos-world/docs/docs/getting-started/tutorials-and-examples/fireworks.md

     -- Impulses the Projectile forward
     prop:AddImpulse(forward_vector * Vector(50000), true)

-    -- Sets the shooter to be the Network Authority of this Projectile for the next 1000 miliseconds -- This way only the shooter will be reponsible to handle the physics of this object (for 1 second) prop:SetNetworkAuthority(shooter:GetPlayer(), 1000)
+    -- Sets the shooter to be the Network Authority of this Projectile -- This way only the shooter will be reponsible to handle the physics of this object prop:SetNetworkAuthority(shooter:GetPlayer())

     -- Calls the client to spawn the 'Launch' sound Events.BroadcastRemote("SpawnFireworkSound", particle)